 Do I have to use Gutenberg?

 No, not right away.
 We have installed the Classic Editor plugin which restores the TinyMCE editor you are accustomed to.
-This is the default on existing UCI Sites.
 New sites have the block editor on by default as of November 2019.
-You can enable the block editor (Gutenberg) when you are ready to try it out.
-However, WordPress has only committed to supporting the Classic Editor through the end of 2021, so it is recommended to start transitioning now.
+You can enable the block editor (Gutenberg) when you are ready to start using it.

 What is the difference between Gutenberg and blocks?